ory/hydra/README.md

 The user agent will either, according to spec, be redirected to the OAuth2 client who initiated the request, if possible.
 If not, the user agent will be redirected to the identity provider endpoint and an `error` and `error_description` query parameter will be appended to it's URL.

+### Eventually consistent

+Using hydra with RethinkDB implies eventual consistency on all endpoints, except `/oauth2/auth` and `/oauth2/token`.
+Eventual consistent data is usually not immediately available.
+This is dependent on the network latency between Hydra and RethinkDB.

 ### Is there a client library / SDK?